venta380/Monarch_genomics/immune_gene_analysis/README.md

 -o output file name

 ```
+# Pn and Ps calculator for each gene.

 ## PnPs_script.py
 This python script will callculate PnPs for each gene.
 use the output from the previous script (Population_specific_CDS.py) as the input for this.